mongodb/specifications/source/auth/auth.rst

 `RFC 1035 <https://tools.ietf.org/html/rfc1035>`_.
 Drivers MUST reject FQDN names with empty labels, e.g., "abc..def", and error on any additional fields.
 Drivers MUST respond to the server's message with an ``authorization header`` and a ``date``.

-As an example, given a client nonce value of "dzw1U2IwSEtgaWI0IUxZMVJqc2xuQzNCcUxBc05wZjI=", a MONGODB-IAM conversation decoded from
+As an example, given a client nonce value of "dzw1U2IwSEtgaWI0IUxZMVJqc2xuQzNCcUxBc05wZjI=", a MONGODB-AWS conversation decoded from
 BSON to JSON would appear as follows:

 Client First